 To advance to the 7th grade, students must earn a majority of the credits attempted in 6th grade, including credits for all courses in Language Arts and Math, and be in compliance with the District’s attendance policy.

-To advance to the 8th grade, students must earn at least of the credits attempted in 7th grade, including credits for all courses in Language Arts and Math, and be in compliance with the District’s attendance policy.
+To advance to the 8th grade, students must earn at least a majority of the credits attempted in 7th grade, including credits for all courses in Language Arts and Math, and be in compliance with the District’s attendance policy.

 To advance to the 9th grade, students must earn at least a majority of the credits attempted in 8th grade, including credits for all courses in Language Arts and Math, and be in compliance with the District’s attendance policy.